Skip to Global Navigation Skip to Local Site Navigation Skip to Main Content

 6. When you find an available section of interest, click the button labeled Add Section to Schedule – depending on how you navigated to the course, you may have to choose the semester again.

 7. At this point, you have only Planned the course.
 You won't be able to self-register until your advisor clears you for registration.
-It also has to be your time -- check the Registrar's timetable.
+It also has to be your designated time to register -- check the Registrar's timetable.
 When discussing classes with your advisor/s over email, refer to the entire course-code/s including the last 3 digits, for example: SUBJ - _### - _ _ _ (NOTE: Sections ending in Y _ _ are only available to students in the City College.)

 8. You will also need to accept each semester’s official “Registration Agreement” before you’ll be allowed to register, as well as affirm your emergency contact information.